Frequently Asked Questions

 Q. How do I reach Human Resources if I have a COVID question or need to follow up?

 All COVID communications for Human Resources should be directed to Walter McGee at firstname.lastname@example.org or (908) 737-3316.

 Q. When do Kean employees go back to work on campus?

-Kean’s senior management team returned in July.
-Other managers and staff began following a phased-in return beginning August 3.
 All Kean employees received individual instructions for their planned return.
-Beginning November 23, a week earlier than originally scheduled, most Kean employees will return to remote work.
-The remote work period is scheduled to end on February 1, when most employees will return to the cohort work schedule.
+The remote work period is scheduled to end on March 1, when most employees will return to the cohort work schedule.

 Q. What is the cohort work schedule?
 Will there be staggered work hours?

 Staggered arrival and departure times as well as staggered work schedules are being implemented using state and CDC guidance.
 Administrative and professional staff have been assigned to a cohort.
 One cohort will work on campus Mondays and Tuesdays while working remotely the remainder of the week.
 The second cohort will work on campus Thursdays and Fridays while working remotely during the early part of the week.
 Neither cohort will work on campus on Wednesdays to allow for deep cleaning.
 Employees are not permitted to come to campus on days other than their assigned days.

 Q. What about staff who are working remotely?